-Note: A fall term advanced lab course in Ann Arbor will follow this 2-week field course.
-The fall term will focus on the analysis of student projects developed at UMBS.
+Note: A fall term advanced lab course in Ann Arbor, EEB 447, will follow this 2-week field course.
+EEB 447 will focus on the analysis of student projects developed at UMBS.
 These two courses are designed to be taken in sequence, but if needed can be taken independently.

-*This course runs August 11-23, 2019, but you will enroll for fall term credit.
-You are financially responsible for these credits, but you may not have to pay additional tuition if your total credits are within 12-18 hours.
+*This course runs August 10-22, 2020, but you will enroll for FALL term credit.
+You may not have to pay additional tuition if your total fall credits are within 12-18 hours.
 Students taking fewer than 12 or more than 18 credit hours will be assessed fees on those credits.

 This project-based course extension will emulate how scientists study environmental microbes in the context of real-world sustainability issues in Northern Michigan.

 Working with local partners (wastershed councils, managers, citizen science groups), you will contend with real world issues.
 Simultaneously, you will master the microbiological concepts and skills needed for field sample collection and rigorous analysis.